yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 ### Our Dataset

-In your materials, locate `neigh_311.csv`.
-It contains a small dataset that depicts the total number of 311 calls in 2017 and through this April 3 in 2018.
+In your materials from week's class repo, locate `neigh_311.csv`.
+It contains a small dataset that depicts the total number of 311 calls in 2017 and through April 3, 2018.
 It is saved in CSV format, with the first row as a column header.

 ```csv